-Eliminating field of membership enables credit unions' money grab
+Eliminating field of membership a 'brazen money grab' for credit unions

 As CEO of a bank that formerly operated as a credit union, I know well the importance of last week’s Supreme Court ruling on the field of membership requirements for credit unions.
 Having seen the credit union “movement” evolve from its origins, I am deeply concerned.

 Bankers believe in a level playing field, and if past is precedent the credit union lobby will exploit this ruling to try and convince Congress to eliminate any and all restrictions on who can join a credit union — all while not paying a dime in federal income taxes.
-My concern is well founded because one of its top lobbyists, Credit Union National Association Chief Executive Jim Nussle, demand exactly that in a recent opinion for Credit Union Journal.
+My concern is well-founded because one of its top lobbyists, CUNA CEO Jim Nussle, demand exactly that in a recent opinion for the Credit Union Journal.

 It seems like children at a picnic: “Thank you for the piece of the pie … now gimme all of it.”